Benenson Awards in the Arts

 Can students apply for a Benenson if planned project details (such as workshop acceptance) have not been confirmed?

-Yes, but you should be clear about your status in your application and you are required to have a feasible back-up plan to submit as well.
-If your plans change you are responsible to alert the committee chairperson.
+Yes, but you should be clear about your status in your application and you are already required to have a feasible back-up plan to submit as well.
+Students are required to alert the awards committee chairperson if their plans change.
 If a student receives a Benenson Award but is not accepted into their proposed program and their back-up plans do not materialize, they must return the funding.

 I’m an international Duke undergraduate student, can I apply for a Benenson?